martinsufiofb/LifeStyl/README.md

   * User can Sign up for an account

 * Home Screen / Timeline
-  * User can View workouts plan and select one.
+  * User can View workouts exercises and select one.
-  * User can click on workout plan to see more details
+  * User can click on workout exercises to see more details

 * Profile Screen
   * User can view thier profile and their Workout description